SebastianAGC/topic-modelling/README.md

 1. The data used was extracted with a scrapper from Wikipedia featured articles.

+2. Hyperparameters used:

-2. Number of topic: 10 | Alpha = 'auto' | Beta = 1
+- Number of topic: 10
+- Alpha = 'auto'
+- Beta = 1

-3. Topic interpretation:
+5. Topic interpretation:

 (0,
   '0.018*"hawaiian" + 0.005*"combatant" + 0.005*"native_hawaiian" + '